-MTA Services Config Part 3 : Synonym Config and BI schemas
+MTA Apps and Services Part 3 : Synonym Config and BI schemas

 This blog is a continuation to MTA Services blog series Part 1 and Part 2, here we will understand the importance and usage of synonym config file in XSA Web IDE project.
 Also, go through the relevance and usage of _SYS_BIC and _SYS_BI schemas in XSA analytics scenario.